nadinekuo/TUD-CS4240-Deep-Learning/README.md

 ```

 *Wide multi-head self-attention*: i.e. each of the $h$ heads is applied independently, after which we project back to original dimensions.
 NOTE this does not lead to increase in params!

+- Note that *Narrow multi-head self-attention* has less expressive power, since each head has reduced embedding dimension now.

 ```python
 class MultiHeadAttention(nn.Module):